 - Contact financial institutions directly by typing their website address into your browser or calling the phone number on that website.
 Do not call back unknown numbers or click links in emails or suspicious websites.

 - Set up two-factor authentication on all of your accounts (online banking, email, social media, etc.), and sign up for account activity alerts via text or email.

 - Prevent check fraud with Positive Pay.
-Available for all Gateway Bank Cash Management customers, this automated check matching service helps minimize losses due to fraudulent checks.
+Available for all Gateway Bank Business Management Solutions customers, this automated check matching service helps minimize losses due to fraudulent checks.